Site Logo Site Logo

 What is the difference between invasive ductal carcinoma (IDC) and ductal carcinoma in situ (DCIS)?

-In another form of breast cancer, ductal carcinoma in situ (DCIS), the cancer is non-invasive; it forms and remains contained within the milk duct and has not yet spread to any other area of the breast or elsewhere in the body.
+Ductal carcinoma in situ (DCIS) is non-invasive breast cancer; it forms and remains contained within the milk duct and has not yet spread to any other area of the breast or elsewhere in the body.
 In invasive ductal carcinoma (IDC), the cancer is invasive; it forms in the milk duct and begins spreading, invading the surrounding breast tissue.
 If left undetected and untreated, IDC can metastasize (spread) to other areas of the body, starting by invading the lymph nodes or blood stream.

 How serious is invasive ductal carcinoma?